 For a savory breakfast the bread with plentiful lox on red beet schmear with baby spinach and sprouts has always been my top choice.
 The gluten-free quinoa fritters are a new hit as well.
 A bit pricey, but unique to Hamburg.
 Topped with lime-hummus, avocado and either a poached egg or more avocado – I actually prefer the latter version.
 For poached egg I would take the avo-toast with pesto and one, that’s my dad’s favorite.

-Coming to the specialty coffee: five different home-roasted coffee blends, and five brewing methods (Karlsbader Kanne, Aeropress, Hario V60, Chemex, Syphon).
-They recommend which roast fits which method best.
-Each roast is treated like a chem lab experiment, presented in thin cylinders with a legend referring to the heritage, roasting strength, variety, growth altitude, preparation, classification, notes and flavours.
+Nord Coast roasts five different coffee roasts right on site.
+They offer the most filter methods, than any other specialty coffee shop in Hamburg.
+But don’t worry if you’re an amateur.
+The baristas can advise you if Karlsbader Kanne, Aeropress, Hario V60, Chemex or Syphon is best for the roast you choose.
+Each roast is treated like a chem lab experiment.
+They are presented in thin cylinders.
+Next to each is a legend referring to the heritage, roasting strength, variety, growth altitude, preparation, classification, notes and flavours.
 For the espresso drinks there’s the choice of the lighter or darker roast.
-And lucky me, they also succeed in latte art with non-dairy milks, although the cows milk is as local as can be, so not a bad choice either.
+And lucky me, they also succeed in latte art with non-dairy milks.
+However the cows milk is as local as can be.
+So that’s not an awful choice either 😉

 If I would have said it short, everything at Nord Coast is dainty, delicious and has high quality.
 Even the freshly squeezed orange juice striked us.
 It’s a spot for leisurely or birthday breakfasts, intimate business meetings, coffee connoisseurs, girls on instagram-dates or to chill and get some laptop work done.